NethServer/nethsecurity-docs/backup.rst

 =======

-The backup can be restored from the the ``Restore`` tab inside the page inside the ``Backup & Restore`` page The user can initiate the restore process by clicking the "Restore backup" button and uploading the backup file.
+The backup can be restored from the the ``Restore`` tab inside the page inside the ``Backup & Restore`` page The user can initiate the restore process by clicking the :guilabel:`Restore backup` button and uploading the backup file.
 If the machine has a valid Enterprise subscription, the web interface will additionally present a list of backups available from the remote server.
-If the backup is encrypted, enter the passphrase, and finally, click the "Restore" button to complete the process.
+If the backup is encrypted, enter the passphrase, and finally, click the :guilabel:`Restore` button to complete the process.

 After the restore the system will be rebooted.